BicycleTips/bicycletips.github.io/_posts/2021-10-25-Big-Sugar-Gravel-Ride-Review.md

 featured: true
 author: chris
 ---
-Where to start on this one, it's been an interesting year, not the best to be honest with a variety of things causing turmoil this year,I question how much I want to or should share, so we'll see what comes out in this post.
+Where to start on this one, it's been an interesting year, not the best to be honest with a variety of things causing turmoil this year, I question how much I want to, or should share, so we'll see what comes out in this post.

 First and foremost, to the family of Tommy Oneal, I am so sorry for your loss.
-Coming across a rider who was down was not a fun thing to experience on Saturday, but I was very optomistic as he was able to communicate with the folks who were tending to him.
+I rode up just as people were stopping to try to assist him and immediately called 911.
+I was very optomistic as he was able to communicate with the folks who were tending to him.
 To learn via a phone call Sunday morning that he passed, I was crushed, but I can't imagine the pain that his family is and will be going through.

 For the rest of the weekend and ride review:

 {% picture Content/2021/BigSugarGravel/Pre-BigSugarGravel-1.jpg %}

-Monday morning I texted my buddy Wagner to tell him I was out, I would not be going to Bentonville for Big Sugar Gravel.
+Monday morning I texted my buddy Wagner (Wags) to tell him I was out, I would not be going to Bentonville for Big Sugar Gravel.
 I had spent a few days fighting a sinus infection (I am vaccinated and tested negative for covid, though I was pretty sure before the test that it was a usual for me sinus thing).
 I had only been on my bike once in October, and was simply not ready to try to ride 100 miles in North West Arkansas and South West Missouri.

 He let me stew on the message I sent him for a bit then suggested we could still do the 50 mile ride, the Little Sugar.
 By early afternoon that simple reply from him had flipped my mindset.
 We went out for a ride that afternoon and I was back in the game, though with an adjusted plan to ride 50 miles and still be back home in St. Louis Saturday night so I could go to my daughter's gymnastics competition on Sunday.